1. What is the RSAF?

 6. What can I apply for under this grant?

-Items eligible for funding include training programs, equipment and supplies for emergency medical services ( EMS) purposes.
-These can include equipment, vehicles, computers, EMS management training programs, EMS certification/training courses/classes and projects benefiting the recruitment and retention of EMS members.
-The OEMS has identified six priority levels for funding in no particular order: Recruitment and Retention (Including Management and Leadership), Training, Emergency Operations, Emergency Medical Dispatch, Special and Innovative Project and Multi-Jurisdictional (Multi-Agency) Projects.
-The OEMS will determine if your grant application falls within one of the priority funding categories.
-All grantees that are applying under the intent of a funding priority category must submit the Special Priorities Questionnaire.
+Items eligible for funding include equipment and supplies for emergency medical services ( EMS) purposes.
+These can include equipment, vehicles, computers, EMS management training programs, EMS training courses/classes and projects benefiting the recruitment and retention of EMS members.
+The OEMS has identified six priority levels for funding in no particular order: Recruitment and Retention (Including Management and Leadership), Migration to VAv3, Emergency Operations, Emergency Medical Dispatch, Special and Innovative Project and Multi-Jurisdictional (Multi-Agency) Projects.

 7. What forms are necessary to apply for a grant?